LoyolaChicagoBooks/introcs-csharp/rst/libraryclass.rst

    In MonoDevelop, if you use a file from a library project, be sure that the current project includes a *reference* to the library project.
-If you expand the references in the MonoDevelop project addition3, by clicking on the References line in the solution pod, you should see the project ui.
+If you expand the references in the MonoDevelop project addition3, by clicking on the References line in the solution pad, you should see the project ui.

 Shortly we will come to making your own :ref:`library-projects-in-monodevelop`.